+61 2 4924 8000 Login

 Back to top

-The More Doctors for Rural Australia Program (MDRAP) is a new 3GA program that enables doctors who are non-vocationally registered to work in rural regions and access Medicare.
-The program is part of the Stronger Rural Health Strategy.
-MDRAP commenced on 29 April 2019 and is administered by the Rural Workforce Agencies in each state and the Northern Territory.
-The program is open to Australian citizens and residents, and International Medical Graduates (IMGs) – including permanent and temporary residents – who meet the guidelines for the program.
+The Pre-Fellowship Program (PFP) replaced MDRAP from April 2024.
+The program enables non-vocationally registered doctors gain general practice experience prior to joining a GP College-led fellowship pathway.
+The Rural Workforce Agencies (RWAs) in each state and the Northern Territory administer the PFP on behalf of the Department of Health and Aged Care (DoHAC).
+The program is open to Australian citizens and residents, and International Medical Graduates (IMGs) – including permanent and temporary residents who meet the guidelines for the program.
+Learn more about PFP.

-In NSW, RDN administers MDRAP.
-Please contact the Workforce team to discuss eligibility.
-Learn more about MDRAP.
+In NSW, RDN administers PFP.
+Please contact the Workforce team at recruit@nswrdn.com.au for more information.

 Back to top